tevelee/Eval/README.md

 ## 👀 Details

-This is a really early stage of the project, so I'm still deep in the process of all the open-sourcing tasks, such as firing up a CI, creating a beautiful documentation page, managing administrative tasks around stability.

-The upcoming Documentation pages will provide a deep-dive into the subtleties of this framework.
-Please stay tuned!
+Please check out [https://tevelee.github.io/Eval](https://tevelee.github.io/Eval) for the more detailed documentation pages!

 ## 👤 Author

 I am Laszlo Teveli, software engineer, iOS evangelist.
+In my free time I like to work on my hobby projects and open sourcing them 😉

-Feel free to reach out to me anytime via tevelee [at] gmail [dot] com, or @tevelee on Twitter.
+Feel free to reach out to me anytime via `tevelee [at] gmail [dot] com`, or `@tevelee` on Twitter.

 ## ⚖️ License